 Not to forget, it is important to look around the area where you are going to be eventually residing in.
 The amenities, physical infrastructure and reach to all the basic places are important to be analysed.
 These factors will help you have a peaceful living in the house.
 The flat should be in a safe and secure place, offering some security to families living in the flat.

 Ensure that all the clauses of the documents are read in detail and penalty clauses be understood.
 The builder is required to pay you a monthly penalty in case you do not receive the flat’s possession within the grace period.
-Additional expenses such as service tax, stamp duty, home loan processing fee, registration charges and all other charges should also be kept in mind.
+Additional expenses such as GST, stamp duty, home loan processing fee, registration charges and all other charges should also be kept in mind.

 Buying a house is one of the biggest steps in your life, however you must remember each of these points before you seal the deal.